 Essentially, Virtualbadge.io gives you more freedom to create a design to your liking while still being compliant with your brand’s colors, outlines, and concept.
 You can fully create a badge’s background outside of the app and simply upload that as an image and work the rest from there.

 If you are looking for a traditional certificate design, the software has multiple templates that can help you achieve that.
 Although Virtual Badges follow a social media format, its design can take whatever format you prefer.

 If your course or event is looking for a more serious tone of voice, you can use one of our classic templates and still get the benefits of having your Virtual Badge shared on social media.

 Even though Virtual Badges don’t follow the Open Badges format, we have created Unique Certificate Pages, where your participants (or anyone seeing the badge) is able to validate the credibility of the issued credential.
 The badge is still adapted to social media networks, while still holding the authenticity it deserves.

 Moreover, we allow the Virtual Badge to be added to the participants’ LinkedIn profile, contributing to their personal branding and brand awareness towards the company.

-Although both software offer a great branding experience, Virtualbadge.io goes the extra mile by giving the company issuing the certificates the option to host the Verification Feature on their own website.
-This will drive even more traffic to the company’s website and increase exposure, so when someone opens the Virtual Badge to verify it, they will be taken to the company’s website.
+Although both software offer a great branding experience, Virtualbadge.io goes the extra mile by giving the company issuing the certificates the option to host the validation feature on their own website.
+This will drive even more traffic to the company’s website and increase exposure, so when someone opens the Virtual Badge to validate it, they will be taken to the company’s website.
 We are talking about more leads and more brand awareness for everyone!